Go to ewuu.nl

 • Promote healthy, sustainable and just diet choices in lower socioeconomic and vulnerable groups, by developing interventions and (digital) tools.

-• Develop policy recommendations to inform on optimal strategies for achieving healthy, sustainable and just diets among people from different socioeconomic groups.
+• Develop policy recommendations to inform on optimal strategies for achieving healthy, sustainable and just diets amongst people from different socioeconomic groups.

-To address critical knowledge gaps, the project will focus on the following:
+To address critical knowledge gaps, the project focused on the following:

 • Health effects of plant-based substitutes: Investigating the largely unknown impacts of plant-based meat and dairy substitutes, which are gaining popularity in diets.